-- Being superuser avoids permission problems with /dev/srN resp. /dev/hdX .
+- Being superuser avoids permission problems with /dev/srN and /dev/hdX .

 - Ordinary users should then get granted access to the /dev files

 as listed by option --devices.
-Linux and FreeBSD demand rw-permission.
+Linux, FreeBSD, and NetBSD demand rw-permission.

 On Solaris it is r-permission and privileges "basic,sys_devices".